aramder/aramder.github.io/animation/_posts/2026-2-22-ProCommander4-Teardown.md

 ### Audio Outputs — Line Out and Speaker Terminals

 The board exposes two audio output paths.
-The **3.5mm stereo line-out jack** provides a line-level signal taken directly from the VS1053b DAC output, bypassing the power amplifier entirely — useful for connecting to an external amplifier, mixer, or audio distribution system in larger installations.
+The **3.5mm stereo line-out jack** provides a line-level signal taken directly from the VS1053B codec output, bypassing the power amplifier entirely — useful for connecting to an external amplifier, mixer, or audio distribution system in larger installations.
 The **speaker screw terminals** are the direct-drive output of the TPA3123D2 class D amplifier, intended for connecting 4Ω or 8Ω speakers directly at the enclosure.
 Having both outputs populated means the same unit can serve either as a self-contained speaker driver or as an audio source node in a larger show audio system.

 ## System Architecture